borkdude/blog/posts/new-clojure-project-quickstart.md

 neil add nrepl
 ```

-to add a `:nepl` alias to your project.
+to add a `:nrepl` alias to your project.
 Now you can run `clj -M:nrepl` to get a
 console REPL, but also a running nREPL server that you can connect to from your
 editor.
 Note that many editors also support `jack-in` and if you prefer to use
 that, you won't need this.